 Riflescopes span the gamut when it comes to price.
 You’ll find cheap rifle scopes alongside scopes that can set you back several thousand dollars.
-When you’re shopping for a new rifle scope with a budget of around $500, you must know what to look for so you can maximize your budget and select a genuinely excellent scope.
+When you’re shopping for a new rifle scope with a budget of around $500 which matches the price point of most entry level hunting rifles, you must know what to look for so you can maximize your budget and select a genuinely excellent scope.

 Today, we’re going to cover everything you need to know to select the best rifle scope under $500 and take a look at some of the best options available today.

 ||View Latest Price →|

 Riflescopes are similar in their anatomy to telescopes, and their purpose is to magnify your target while gathering tons of light to illuminate the target correctly.
 These are the essential components of a scope.

 The objective lens assembly is the lens at the front of the scope, and its job is to send light to the ocular lens at the rear of the riflescope.
 The OLA is measured in millimeters, and the larger the OLA, the more light it will be able to gather.